worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2025-08-26**: **BIG BEAUTIFUL UPDATE.** This is a significant update focused on strengthening the plan's core philosophy and strategic viability.
+Key additions include:
+  - **Part 1 has been transformed into "The Vitals,"** a new, deep dive into the psychological and emotional foundations of the plan.
+  - **Part 5 has been completely rebuilt as "The Genesis Phase,"** transforming the old, linear "Four Steps" into a dynamic five-stage narrative
+  - The **"Operating System" section** now includes a comprehensive economic proposal, built on the triad of Clarity, Capital, and Time.
+  - A new **"Defense & Global Security" Transition Plan** has been introduced, outlining the GI's doctrine of proactive peace.
+  - The **"Challenges Ahead" section** now includes a foundational argument on True Human Nature.
+  - **Numerous subsections were added to preemptively address key questions**, including:
+    - A detailed **"Onboarding Plan for Housing"** (for homeowners, mortgage holders, and renters).
+    - A framework for **"A Culture of Excellence"** to ensure high-quality work.
+    - A note on how **"Membership Tiers"** are a system of contribution, not a new class system.
+    - A clarification of the **"Sovereignty of the People"** within the GI's governance model.
+    - **A note on Cultural Integrity** was added to the Framework section, clarifying the GI's role as "fertile soil" for diversity, not a "monoculture."
 - **2025-07-20**: Vastly improved introduction and added sections *The Resistance to Clarity*, *First Aid for Clarity*, and *The Challenge of the First Generation*
 - **2025-07-15**: Merged in the "Step 2" funding document, slimmed overview Step 2 section, and added section on the GI as a monolith
 - **2025-07-14**: Merged the "Step 1: Global Discussion" and "Step 3: Implementation" documents into the main overview, added subsection in Government on Clarity Nodes